Totally Spies: How a 2000s Cartoon Inspired a Generation of Women in Tech

 Girl Power Beyond the Surface

 At its core, “girl power” often felt like a marketing tool rather than a revolutionary movement.
-Shows like Totally Spies stood out by doing more than putting girls in traditionally male roles; they embraced what made being a girl unique.
+Totally Spies stood out by doing more than putting girls in traditionally male roles; they embraced what made being a girl unique.
 Gadgets were disguised as compacts and lipsticks, villains addressed personal insecurities, and femininity was a strength, not a weakness.

 As discussed in Understanding Literacy in Our Lives (Cleveland State University, 2022), “girl power” was largely a corporate construct designed to sell products by pandering to an audience hungry for change.
 It offered surface-level solutions to deeper societal issues, claiming, “See?
 Girls are doing boy stuff now.
 Everything’s equal!”
 However, true equality—and more importantly, equity—requires more than simply putting a girl in a superhero or spy suit.